Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_To_Python_Tutorial.md

 As you can see above. when I make a set initialized with "hello" of string. one out of two "l" letters disappear in the set.

-and then the order of "hellow" is unordered.
+and then the order of "hello" is unordered.

 **So with the feature above, Sometimes you can use the set as filter.
 But you have something careful.**